 Although the options available for the descriptive and distinctive elements are almost limitless, the list of available options for the legal element of a corporate name in Canada are typically limited to the following:

-In other words, is a corporation with a name ending with Inc. different from a corporation with a name that ends with Ltd.
+In other words, is a corporation with a name ending with Inc. different from a corporation with a name that ends with Ltd. or Corp.?

-So Which Should You Choose?
+Which Should You Choose?

 If you're not sure, ask family and friends what they think.
 Often that will result in one option standing out above the rest.

 If you'd like some tips for choosing a great name for your business, check out this post.